 Here is a list of questions you could consider asking faculty and residents.
 Keep in mind, you may seen disinterested if you ask a question that can be obviously found out on the program’s website, so do a run-through of the resources available online so you can tailor these questions to the specific program:

-QUESTIONS TO ASK RESIDENTS
+QUESTIONS TO ASK RESIDENTS IN PSYCHIATRY:

 - What is life like in this city/area?